arouwane/Distortion-correction/README.md

 project **HT-** $S_4$ **DefOx** - Grant number 948007.

 ## Contributions
-Bug Reports, feature Requests, pull Requests, documentation enhancement are welcome.
+Bug reports, feature requests, pull requests, documentation enhancement are welcome.
 Thank you.

 ## License
 This project is licensed under the  CC0-1.0 License - see the LICENSE.md file for details.